 “He has no friends,” said Peung.
 We couldn’t know this, of course, but the truth of it lay in the pit of the stomach.

 I did the same and Peung asked unnecessarily, “Do you want to walk home?”
-We do that sometimes, about a fifteen minute walk, just two bus stops away or a $1.20 cab ride.
+We do that sometimes, about a fifteen-minute walk, just two bus stops away or a $1.20 cab ride.
 “Do you mind?”
 Something compelled me to follow him, even after we passed the last bus stop.
 Peung had her heels on from work and I apologized as we made our way along the Funhouse Walk.
-Nothing fun about it: An unlit stretch of paving bricks, rows of which tilted or opened into patches of sand or puddles, with a intermittent trail of undulating asphalt laid sloppily over it with no rhyme or reason.
+Nothing fun about it: An unlit stretch of paving bricks, rows of which tilted or opened into patches of sand or puddles, with a intermittent trail of undulating asphalt laid sloppily over it recalling a distorted mirror’s twisted surface.
 Even in street shoes I cursed and stumbled through it every time.
-The boy ambled along with no urgency, his backpack with the little school emblem on it drawing me on, his ears jutting out from his military haircut marking him in the half-light.
+The boy ambled along with no urgency, his backpack with the little school emblem on it drawing me on, his ears jutting out from his military-style haircut marking him in the half-light.

 I have passed a thousand beggars I’m sure — pitiable creatures at times, suspicious ones at others — only occasionally stopping to drop a few coins and very rarely to hear a word.
 But something about this boy nearly moved me to tears.
 Even beggars had their place in this world, and a community of other beggars to commiserate with, plus the sparse moments of spare change when someone takes notice of and pity on them.